Evaluation of a Ptosis Patient

 - This theory is in contrast to the theory proposed by Von Helmholtz (1911) which states that conjugacy is a learned, coordinated response and that the movements of the eyes are individually controlled.

-- Thus, if we surgical repair (elevate) one eyelid, the OTHER eyelid might in fact become droopy.
+- Thus, if we surgical repair (elevate) one eyelid, the OTHER eyelid could in fact become droopy.

 - As you slide the control from the left to the right, you will see the 'see-saw' effect of the ptosis as the RIGHT eyelid undergoes simulated elevation, and the left eyelid drops.